To understand the clinical application of Conoid of Sturm, we need to understand its basic optics.

 - Conoid of sturm is optically defined as,

-“A geometrical configuration of light rays emanating from single point source and refracted by sphero-cylindrical lens.
-Also defined as bundle of rays formed by an astigmatic optical system consisting of primary focal line (stermi’s) line, a circle of least confusion and a secondary focal line perpendicular to the primary”
+“A geometrical configuration of light rays emanating from a single point source and refracted by the sphero-cylindrical lens.
+Also defined as a bundle of rays formed by an astigmatic optical system consisting of a primary focal line (stermi’s) line, a circle of least confusion and a secondary focal line perpendicular to the primary”

-- Focal interval of sturm: The distance between sagittal and tangential focal lines is called focal interval of sturm i.e gap between the vertical and horizontal focal lines.
+- The focal interval of sturm: The distance between sagittal and tangential focal lines is called the focal interval of sturm i.e gap between the vertical and horizontal focal lines.
 The images formed here are blurred circles of different sizes.

-- Circle of least confusion/diffusion: A smallest cross section of a blur circle between the two focal lines formed by astigmatic lens.
-Also defined as “At the dioptric midpoint of focal lines the cross section of sturm’s Conoid appears as a circular patch of light rays with best overall focus.”
+- Circle of least confusion/diffusion: The smallest cross-section of a blur circle between the two focal lines formed by the astigmatic lens.
+Also defined as “At the dioptric midpoint of focal lines the cross-section of sturm’s Conoid appears as a circular patch of light rays with best overall focus.”

 Let us see the optical effect of a Conoid of Sturm practically.

 Take a high plus cylinder lens(+10.00 or more with some cylinder) and focus the sun on the ground.
 At one interval you will see a thin line focused, at another, you will see another thin line 90 degrees opposed to the first.
 Now if the lens is held at a distance halfway between these two foci, you will see a little focused circle i.e circle of least confusion.